 “Vocational Impact understands how important professional development is and what makes a person stand out.
 I would highly recommend their career service.
 Get in touch to start your career journey and access unique work experience.“

 If you’re applying for a volunteer role, you should relate back to any past expertise that you may have in this field.

 Your cover letter can also be used to explain any irregularities that have arisen in your CV, such as gaps in employment.
 But more importantly, it can be used to highlight all the COOL and AMAZING things you have done that might show your courage, or communication skills or creativity.

 Don’t feel afraid to SHOUT about yourself.
 It’s great to see achievements and good things that you have done on a cover letter.
 This makes you memorable, for example; ‘I was promoted to team leader whilst volunteering for a project’.

 It is important to be as truthful and honest as possible in both your CV and cover letter, you don’t want to be in the interview with the employer and then to call you out on something you wrote in your cover letter but it wasn’t the whole truth!!

 When concluding the cover letter, make sure to thank the employer for taking the time to read your cover letter and for considering your application for the job role.

 We hope that you can use some of these insights to help you improve your cover letter.
-Whether you are applying to one of our volunteer projects or you have already been and are now applying for jobs we wish you the best of luck.
+Whether you are applying to one of our volunteer abroad programs or you have already been and are now applying for jobs we wish you the best of luck.